JaweriaAsif745/Customer-Segmentation/README.md

-this is readme file for customer segmentation.
+This is readme file for customer segmentation.